Sport Policy, Management and International Development MSc

 Masters degrees at the University of Edinburgh comprise 180 credits.
 The first 120 credits are made up of taught courses.
 To graduate with the MSc degree, you will also produce an independently researched dissertation (60 credits).

 You will take seven compulsory courses.
-These courses will consist of a combination of lectures, seminars, case studies, industry visits and discussions.
+These courses will include a combination of:

 - Sport Marketing and Communications

 - Sport, Society and International Development

 - Sources of knowledge: Understanding and analysing research literature